carnivuth/labcraft/readme.md

-# LABCRAFT
+# Labcraft

 Files for homelab provisioning and maintenance operations of my personal proxmox cluster for self-hosted services, application deployment environment and playhouse :)

 ## ARCHITECTURE

-The machine runs proxmox cluster with vms.
 The main purpose of the server is to expose web interfaces of docker containers for some services that i use every day

 ```mermaid
 ---